Polkadot-Blockchain-Academy/pba-content/syllabus/2-Economics/2.3-Price_Finding_Mechanisms/lesson-plan.md

 ## Lesson 4a: Price discovery methods (Auctions) (60min)

-_Note: Can we have learners play Modern Art (the auction card game) as part of this section?_
+_Can we have learners play Modern Art (the auction card game) as part of this section?_

 The broad aim of Sessions 4a and 4b is to discuss price setting mechanisms, both traditional and on blockchains.